🔼The name Islam: Summary

 Augustus and his cronies were deluded lunatics and totalitarian self-serving mass-murdering despicable animals, who plunged the world into 1,500 years of vile darkness and a psychotic nightmare from which we are still trying to awaken.
 The real emperor of the world is the freed man, free to follow Allah wherever Allah decrees him to go.
 Only as a freed person is a person able to exists as himself (a musician as a musician, a writer as a writer, etcetera).
 Government by Allah feels like freedom and is essentially that: pure freedom (Isaiah 9:6).
 A human being can experience no greater joy and can have no greater reach or degree of freedom than when he can truly live by Guth (Q.7.32, Q.53.42, Q.5.8).

-But before Augustus nicked the phrase "Son of God" (much like his later admirer and emulator Adolf Hitler would nick the sacred swastika and sully it for ever) it was used in Hebrew Scriptures and certainly known and approved of by both Gabriel and Muhammad (as one obviously can't believe only parts of the Scriptures and reject the others — Q.2.85): Angelic beings are regularly called sons of God (Genesis 6:2, Job 1:6, 2:1, Psalm 89:7), and of Israel YHWH says: Israel is My first-born.
+But before Augustus nicked the phrase "Son of God" (much like his later admirer and emulator Adolf Hitler would nick the sacred swastika and sully it for ages) it was used in Hebrew Scriptures and certainly known and approved of by both Gabriel and Muhammad (as one obviously can't believe only parts of the Scriptures and reject the others — Q.2.85): Angelic beings are regularly called sons of God (Genesis 6:2, Job 1:6, 2:1, Psalm 89:7), and of Israel YHWH says: Israel is my first-born.
 I have said to thee: let my son go, the he may serve me (Exodus 4:22).
 The most specific "son of God" or "son of YHWH" is, however, the Anointed One (Psalm 2:7), also known as David's descendant (2 Samuel 7:14).
 But that still isn't all:

 The English words "father" and "son" are almost exclusively reserved for the biological male parent and male offspring, and any figurative use of these words derive from this biological progeneration.
 This is not the case in Hebrew.
 Just like every dog is an animal but not every animal is a dog, the words "father" and "son" are the animal, while the biological relation is the dog.
-In other words: in Hebrew, the biological relation is an application of a more fundamental concept governed by the words אב (ab), also meaning father, and בן (ben), also meaning son.
+In other words: in Hebrew, the biological relation is an application of a more fundamental concept governed by the words אב ('ab), also meaning father, and בן (ben), also meaning son.

 That fundamental concept basically comes down to a quality or set of qualities (that's the אב, ab) and someone who exhibits that quality or set of quality (that's the בן, ben).
 Hence the Hebrew scriptures speak of a son of wickedness (Psalm 89:22), son of a pledge (2 Kings 14:14), son of death (1 Samuel 20:31), son of worthlessness (or Belial; 1 Samuel 25:17), son of the prophets (that means: a prophet — 2 Kings 2:3) and in that same sense: son of God, meaning someone who exhibits behavior that defines God.

 Since Jesus did the will of the Father (Matthew 6:10, 26:42, John 5:30, 6:39, and we are now operating on a Hebrew theometry, not an English or Arabic one:) he was "Son of God," and so is everybody who does the will of the Father (Matthew 5:9, Luke 20:36, Romans 8:14-19, Galatians 3:26).
 This thus does not mean that these sons of God exist separate from God, like biological sons would relative to their biological fathers; it means precisely the opposite.
-In the Hebrew sense, sons of God can not possibly do anything that does not pertain to the divine.
+In the Hebrew sense, sons of God cannot possibly do anything that does not pertain to the divine.
 God is One.

 Jesus was also called monogenes, or one of a kind (John 3:16), but this word too isn't used exclusively for Jesus.
 It's also applied to the raised widow's son of Nain (Luke 7:12), the daughter of Jairus (Luke 8:42), the unclean-spirit seized boy (Luke 9:38), and Isaac, the younger half-brother of Ishmael (Hebrews 11:17).